New England (band): Career

+In 2023, Hirsh Gardner was inducted into the New England Music Hall of Fame in Arlington Massachusetts.

 Reunion

 While occasionally doing single reunion shows for charity, in May 2014 John Fannon discussed New England having new studio work and a possible full tour for 2015 during his solo appearance on the Concert TV series, On Stage with Mantis.
 A new single was released by the band in April 2015 titled "I Know There's Something Here" along with the b-side being a re-record of "Conversation" a song taken from the band's second album Explorer Suite.

 EuroHouse covers

-"Get it Up" hit No. 1 on Billboard's Spain charts in July, 1995 and remained a top 10 hit into October, thanks to a EuroHouse cover by the group Sensity World.
+"Get it Up" hit No. 1 on Billboard's Spain charts in July 1995 and remained a top 10 hit into October, thanks to a EuroHouse cover by the group Sensity World.
 Sensity World was based in Valencia, Spain, with vocalist Aina Martínez Tejedor and producer Víctor Javier Grafia Gavin.

-The song was featured in over 70 different EuroHouse CDs, cassettes, and records (the "Ibiza Mix 95" compilation alone sold over 300,000 units in Spain during 1995, as documented by both Promusicae and Billboard magazine.)
+The song was featured in over 70 different EuroHouse releases (the "Ibiza Mix 95" compilation alone sold over 300,000 units in Spain during 1995, as documented by both Promusicae and Billboard magazine.)
 DJ Sammy remixed a "Maxi" for the German, Belgium, and Holland markets.
 "Get it Up" had over 8 million views on YouTube as of October, 2022.
 And Sensity World still was performing this song in concert to large audiences in 2020.

 Other groups also made EuroHouse covers.
 For example, in 2021, Soraya (Arnelas) released an updated version of "Get it Up" featuring Julian Poker in Spain.
 In the 2010s, Lorena Gomez released several versions of the song, featuring Carlos Gallardo, in Italy, Germany, and Spain.